 No. Families may provide direct-instruction if they wish, but they are not limited to it.
 Families often utilize a wide range of learning opportunities, including co-ops, field trips, enrichment programs, online classes, and other educational sources; many more are also listed on our High School & Beyond page.

 How do I know my child is learning?

 There are a variety of ways, both formal and informal, to determine if your child is doing well in your home education program.
 Just as any parent can see if their child is struggling or engaged, homeschoolers can see every day how their children are doing with their course of study.
 Some curricula have periodic quizzes or tests to incrementally determine how the student is doing with the material.
 Many families utilize outside resources, including co-ops and online programs, that provide regular feedback on the student’s progress.
 Finally, homeschooling families are required to complete some kind of annual assessment.
 This can be an opportunity to see the child’s strengths and weaknesses that can indicate areas for adjustment in the year ahead.

 Can students access classes and programs at their local public schools?

 Yes.
-Homeschooled students can access classes at their local district schools through a law referred to as Equal Access.
-Local school boards may have their own policies, but generally allow access to one or two curricular programs per term, as well as participation in extra curriculars such as band, athletics, fine arts, field trips, and more.
+Homeschooled students may access classes at their local district schools through a law referred to as Equal Access.
+School boards must have a policy that allows resident home-educated students to participate in curricular and co-curricular programs at their local schools.
+Each district may determine their own policies, but generally allow access to one or two curricular programs per term, as well as participation in extra curriculars such as band, athletics, fine arts, field trips, and more.